-I will deliver the offer in person or faxing is perfectly legal and the most common way these days.
+I will deliver the offer by email which is perfectly legal and the most common way these days.

 The listing agent must present all offers to the seller and then there will be a negotiating process.

-Once the offer is accepted by all parties there will be a recorded binding agreement date and all parties will get a copy.
+Once the offer is accepted by all parties there will be a recorded binding agreement date and all parties will receive a copy by email.